IBUS 1021 Design Your Life in a Global Context (equivalent to BA 1021)

 Design Your Life in a Global Context is a one-of-a-kind course that helps you shape your Carlson experience—and your future—based on what really matters to you.
 Think of it as your personal roadmap, where your values, interests, and wellbeing take the lead.
 In the fall, you'll connect with fellow transfer students in weekly sessions that build community and fuel curiosity.
 Then, over winter break, pack your bags—we’re heading to Japan where you’ll see how life design and wellbeing show up in a totally different culture.

 The program hotel(s) will be conveniently located to program activities.
 Hotel specifics will be provided to participants in the program orientation.
 Because networking and community-building are essential components of the program, the expectation is that students will share a room with another program participant.
 If there are other accommodations that would support a student's access and inclusion on the program, there is an opportunity to request such preferences in the Housing Request Form after confirmation in the program.
 Guests are not permitted during the program.
 Breakfast will be provided daily at the hotels.
-A welcome dinner and closing dinner are also included in the program fee.
+A welcome dinner and closing dinner are also included in the program.

 - 2 credits that substitute for Carlson's BA 1021 Design Your Life course

-- 1 credit will be earned in Fall 2025, and 1 credit will be earned in Spring 2026
+- 1 credit will be earned in Fall 2026, and 1 credit will be earned in Spring 2027

 - Grading is A-F basis

-This is program is open to students transferring into Carlson in Fall 2025 only.
+This is program is open to students transferring into Carlson in Fall 2026 only.

 U.S. citizens will need a valid passport to travel to Japan.
 If you already have a passport, you need to check the expiration date and confirm that it is more than seven months after the program ends.
 If you do not have a passport, or your passport needs to be renewed, you will need to apply for one immediately upon confirmation.